repobee/repobee/docs/getting_started.rst

 1. Create an organization (the target organization).
 2. Configure RepoBee for the target organization.
 3. Verify settings.
-4. Migrate master repositories into the target organization.
+4. Setting up the master repos.
-5. Create one copy of each master repo for each student.
+5. Setting up the student repos.

 There is more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare